โ† back to index

 Translation notes

-The blog post uses Haskell typeclasses (Bifunctor, Contravariant, Profunctor) and C++ templates.
+Milewski uses Haskell typeclasses (Bifunctor, Contravariant, Profunctor) and C++ templates.
 This page uses plain Scheme functions, since Scheme has no type system to enforce the laws.
-The automatic derivation of functor instances for ADTs, which Milewski shows via Const and Identity composition, is demonstrated here by manually following the same decomposition for Maybe and Tree.
-The blog post also discusses the Writer functor's derivation from Kleisli composition.
-That's covered in Chapter 4.
-One subtlety from the blog post worth noting: separate functoriality in each argument is not enough to prove joint functoriality.
-The commutativity condition (applying first then second equals applying second then first) is required.
+Where the blog derives functor instances for ADTs via Const and Identity composition, this page follows the same decomposition manually for Maybe and Tree.
+Writer's derivation from Kleisli composition is covered in Chapter 4.
+A subtlety worth flagging: separate functoriality in each argument does not prove joint functoriality.
+You also need the commutativity condition (applying first then second equals applying second then first).
 Categories that violate this are called premonoidal.

 Ready for the real thing?
 Read the blog post.
 Start with the bifunctor section, then trace how Maybe decomposes into Const + Identity.